 Following winter rains, this grassy perennial brings a soft texture back into the garden.
-It produces an abundance of small blue-purple flowers which have a long bloom.
-Foliage is similar to Irises.
+It produces an abundance of small blue-purple flowers which have a long bloom cycle.
+The foliage is similar to Irises.
 This California native prefers full sun and is drought tolerant once it's established.
 It's great in small spaces and among rocks.
 This plant reaches about 1' tall.

 Common name: Catalina Cherry